 On Monday, April 17, 2017, I began to walk across the United States.
 I had hoped to walk from the Pacific to the Atlantic, and complete the walk sometime in November, but that was not the case.

-My Walk lasted 40 days.
+Phase 1 of my journey lasted 40 days.
 Yes, I realize the significance of this number, but I assure you it was not intentional that I ended on a significant number.
 It was more about having already almost succumbed to the heat once in the Mojave Desert, and realize that I was again headed in a dangerous direction.
 It was time to end the quest, and I did.

 Below are the answers to questions people ask me about this journey.